Minamata: The Victims and Their World: Production

-As a student activist who identified as a Communist, Tsuchimoto was angered by Chisso, the government, and medical institutions, which he saw complicit in the Minamata disease victims’ suffering (Yasuo, 1995).
-Having used cinema to portray the lives of Tokyo taxi drivers in his breakthrough film, On the Road, contributing to the Minamata disease victims’ struggle for recognition and reparations through cinema was a natural response for Tsuchimoto.
+As a student activist who identified as a Communist, Tsuchimoto was angered by Chisso, the government, and medical institutions, which he saw as complicit in the Minamata disease victims’ suffering.
+Having used cinema to portray the lives of Tokyo taxi drivers in his breakthrough film On the Road: A Document (1964), contributing to the Minamata disease victims’ struggle for recognition and reparations through cinema was a natural response for Tsuchimoto.
 Hence, Minamata: The Victims and Their World came to be without any funding from sponsors.
 Instead, producer Ryūtarō Takagi essentially crowdsourced funds to produce this documentary as well as future films in the series.

 Upon criticism for not including any details on the medical aspects of the Minamata disease, Tsuchimoto, who had intended for Minamata: The Victims and Their World to be his only documentary on the disease, continued his documentary series with the films Minamata Disease: A Trilogy and The Shiranui Sea.
-New opportunities simultaneously arose: after the court ruling on the Minamata case in 1973, Tsuchimoto was able to use the Medical Faculty of Kumamoto University’s film intended for academic use, which had been mostly undisclosed during the time Minamata: The Victims and Their World was produced.
+New opportunities simultaneously arose: after the court ruling on the Minamata case in 1973, Tsuchimoto was able to use the Medical Faculty of Kumamoto University’s film intended for academic use, which had been mostly undisclosed during the making of Minamata: The Victims and Their World.

 Reception

-Minamata: The Victims and Their World screened at numerous film festivals and won several awards, including the Film Ducat at the Mannheim-Heidelberg International Film Festival.
-The critic Mark Cousins has programmed it as one of "ten documentaries that shook the world."
-Director Claude Lanzmann, who was invited by director Tsuchimoto to join the latter at a festival celebrating both directors’ works in Tokyo, May 1996, stated, “[…] Tsuchimoto is such a marvelous film-maker, such a rigorous creator, that I followed the film passionately, without ever losing the thread, …” which highlighting Tsuchimoto’s skill in bringing out the humanity of people and their relationship with nature, in this case the sea, to life.
+Critic Nigel Andrews wrote in The Monthly Film Bulletin: "Its opening section gives an outline of the chief historical events. ...
+The closing sequence records the violent, climactic confrontation between the white-robed villagers and the chemical company's president at the annual shareholders' meeting.
+Between these sections, the main body of the film consists chiefly of Tsuchimoto's interviews with the victims or their families. ...
+After the steady, piecemeal documentation of the film's middle section, Tsuchimoto restores dramatic momentum with the account of the shareholders' trip to the city to challenge the chemical company's president.
+As the meeting grows from confusion to riot to hysteria, Tsuchimoto turns his camera suddenly on a savage one-to-one confrontation between the president, smiling weakly through his spectacles at the gathering chaos before him, and an old woman from the village who stands shrieking tearful imprecations at him from point-blank range across the conference table.
+It's the one and only moment of outright anger – and release – that Tsuchimoto allows us in the course of his meticulous and diligent presentation of fact."

+Variety wrote: "Ecology is a world concern and point of contention these days.
+This film does not try to exploit it, nor is it propagandist or didactic.
+It is a deeply-felt look at the effects of industrial wastes on humans in a Japanese fishing village over a period of seven years ... film just allows the people involved to speak plus the civic and social actions taken and also gives an insight into village life and its innocent victims."